The Combinatorics of Higher Derivatives of Implicit Functions: The Meaning of the Expressions

 An algebraic proof of Proposition \ref{compJohnson} seems difficult in general, but we can give a combinatorial one. \begin{proof} Assume that $k-1$ balls are given, out of which $ts_{p,t}$ carry the indices $p$ and $t$ wherever $p+t\geq2$ (so that the sum $\sum_{p,t}ts_{p,t}$ is indeed $k-1$), and they are held in $s_{p,t}$ boxes of $t$ balls each.
 The number of possible ways to select $s_{1,0}$ balls in total is classically known to be $\binom{k-1}{s_{1,0}}$.
 On the other hand, given such a choice and indices $p$ and $t$, consider the number $q_{p,t,j}$ of boxes with those indices from which precisely $j$ balls are chosen.
 These are meaningful only for $0 \leq j \leq t$ (since there are $t$ balls in every such box), and the sum $\sum_{j=0}^{t}q_{p,t,j}$ equals the number $s_{p,t}$ of such boxes.
-With these parameters there are $s_{p,t}!\big/\prod_{j=0}^{t}q_{p,t,j}!$ possibilities for deciding how many balls are taken from each of the $s_{p,t}$ boxes, and once this is determined, taking $j$ balls from each of the $q_{p,t,j}$ boxes can be done in $\binom{t}{j}^{q_{p,t,j}}$ ways (and we take the product over $0 \leq j \leq l$).
+With these parameters there are $s_{p,t}!\big/\prod_{j=0}^{t}q_{p,t,j}!$ possibilities for deciding how many balls are taken from each of the $s_{p,t}$ boxes, and once this is determined, taking $j$ balls from each of the $q_{p,t,j}$ boxes can be done in $\binom{t}{j}^{q_{p,t,j}}$ ways (and we take the product over $0 \leq j \leq t$).
 Since the total number of balls is $s_{1,0}$ we also get the equality $\sum_{p,t,j}jq_{p,t,j}=s_{1,0}$, so that $\{q_{p,t,j}\}_{p,t,j}$ is indeed an element of the appropriate set $Z_{\gamma}$, and the contribution of that element to $\binom{k-1}{s_{1,0}}$ is the asserted one.
-Since every element of $Z_{\gamma}$ contributes in this way, and we have seen that these are the only ones, this proves the proposition. \end{proof} In total, Theorem \ref{coeffval}, Lemma \ref{expDeltalfyr}, and Proposition \ref{compJohnson} combine to establish the corresponding result of \cite{[J3]}.
-The terms appearing there all involve $n$ differentiations with respect to $x$ in total, and the power of $f_{y}$ in the denominator is always 1 more than the total number of differentiations with respect to $y$, as \cite{[N]} predicts (this is also visible in our Proposition \ref{formnoden} or Corollary \ref{formwden}, when one observes in Definition \ref{Deltalg} that every term in $\Delta_{l}f_{y^{r}}$ contains $l$ differentiations with respect to $x$ and $l+r$ differentiations with respect to $y$).
+Since every element of $Z_{\gamma}$ contributes in this way, and we have seen that these are the only ones, this proves the proposition. \end{proof}